a) Sectional Plans: four plans are fundamental:

-1) Middle Plan: Vertical plane that passes longitudinally through the body, dividing it into right and left halves.
-Parasagital, used by neuroanatomists and neurologists is unnecessary because any plane parallel to the median plane is sagittal by definition.
-A plane close to the median is a Paramedian Plane.
+1) Median Plane: vertical plane that runs longitudinally through the body, dividing it into right and left halves.
+Parasagittal, used by neuroanatomists and neurologists, is unnecessary because any plane parallel to the midplane is sagittal by definition.
+A near median plane is a Paramedian plane.

-2) Sagittal Plans: These are vertical planes that pass through the body, parallel to the median plane.
+2) Sagittal Planes: they are vertical planes that pass through the body, parallel to the median plane.

-3) Frontal Planes (Coronal): are vertical planes that pass through the body at right angles to the median plane, dividing it into anterior (front) and posterior (rear) parts.
+3) Front Planes (Coronal): are vertical planes that pass through the body at right angles to the median plane, dividing it into anterior (front) and posterior (back) parts.

-4) Transverse Plans (Horizontal): These are planes that pass through the body at right angles to the coronal and median planes.
-Divide the body into upper and lower parts.
+4) Transverse Planes (Horizontal): they are planes that pass through the body at right angles to the coronal and median planes.
+Divides the body into upper and lower parts.

-B) Tangential Plans: Suppose now that the anatomically placed individual is in a glass coffin.
+b) Tangential Plans: suppose, now, that the individual, in an anatomical position, is inside a glass coffin.
 The six walls that make up the coffin would represent the tangential planes:

-Higher Plan: would be the wall that is above the head
+Plan Top: would be the wall above the head

-Later Plan: is what would form the bottom of the coffin, ie behind the back.
+Plan Posterior: this is what would form the bottom of the coffin, that is, behind the back.

-Side Plans: are the two side walls, which limit the upper and lower limbs on the right and left.
+Plans Sides: these are the two side walls, which limit the members (upper and lower), on the right and left sides.